astro-seanwhy/ExoInt/README.md

 The use of the codes or part of the codes should have the citation given to the paper mentioned above.

-Questions, comments, and requests for any particular permission should be addressed to haiwang@phys.ethz.ch
+Questions, comments, and suggestions may be raised in the 'Issues' tab, or otherwise directly sent to haiwang@phys.ethz.ch (for requests, in particular).